jruels/modern-cloud-bootcamp/labs/azure-vnet/index.md

 require them to communicate with other VMs and resources.

 We will create the following resources in the following Network labs:
-1. Virtual Network: VNET
+1. Virtual Network: VNET1
 2. Subnets: Web-Subnet1 and DB-Subnet
-3. Network Security Group NSG
+3. Network Security Group NSG1
-4. Assign it to DB-Subnet
+  4. Assign it to DB-Subnet1
   5. Allow MySQL through Security Group NSG
+5. Availability set AS1

 > NOTE: `DB-Subnet1` is for demonstration only.
 No database VM will be installed.